isabellayoon/isabellayoon.github.io/_tabs/research.md

 1. In, Soh Young, Jungah, Yoon, Gaku, Morio, and Christopher D. Manning.
 When Do Firms Oversell or Undersell Their Environmental Sustainability?
 An Empirical Analysis of Corporate Environmental Communication.

 ## Conferences
-1. [Sustainable Transition with AI (STAI) Workshop](https://stai.jeju.ai/), 5 August 2024, Jenu-Island, South Korea.
+1. [Sustainable Transition with AI (STAI) Workshop](https://stai.jeju.ai/), 5 August 2024, Jeju-Island, South Korea.
     - In, Soh Young, Jungah, Yoon, Gaku, Morio, and Christopher D. Manning, When Do Firms Oversell or Undersell Their Environmental Sustainability?
 An Empirical Analysis of Corporate Environmental Communication.
     - Co-Presentor

-1. [33rd International Joint Conference on Artificial Intelligence](https://www.ijcai.org/proceedings/2024/1024), 3-9 August 2024, Jenu-Island, South Korea.
+1. [33rd International Joint Conference on Artificial Intelligence](https://www.ijcai.org/proceedings/2024/1024), 3-9 August 2024, Jeju-Island, South Korea.
     - Morio, Gaku, Soh Young In, Jungah Yoon, Harri Rowlands, Christopher Manning.
 ReportParse: A Unified NLP Tool for Extracting Document Structure and Semantics of Corporate Sustainability Reporting.
     - Co-Presentor